barlug/ball_and_pipe_control/README.md

 # 3) WALK THROUGH HOW TO USE CODE
 ## How to Install & Run the Project: What are the required dependancies?
-(MATLAB, Toolkits, Ball & pipe system, connection testing setup using Putty)
 The Ball & Pipe system is coded using [MATLAB](https://matlab.mathworks.com), which can be downloaded off their website.
 he system uses the following MATLAB Toolkits:
 - Symbolic Math Toolbox